Managing your fellowship

 For a transfer, EPSRC’s expectation is that:

-- More than six months are left on the fellowship.
+- More than six months are left on the fellowship and;

 - The new host institution agrees to all of the original conditions of the fellowship, including support originally offered to the fellow.

-The new host institution submits a statement from the head of department confirming they are happy with the transfer and will support the fellow as mentioned above (via Je-S).
+The new host institution must submit a statement from the head of department confirming they are happy with the transfer and will support the fellow as mentioned above (via Je-S).

 Interrupting your Fellowship

-You may be allowed to interrupt your award not more than twice during the period of your fellowship to spend more time on activities unsupported by EPSRC, but directly related to your fellowship (for example working overseas at another research organisation).
-Such periods of abeyance must not exceed two years in total.
+- Postdoctoral Fellows: you may be allowed to interrupt their award not more than once during the period of the fellowship to spend more time on activities unsupported by EPSRC, but directly related to your fellowship (for example, working overseas at another research organisation).
+Such periods of abeyance must not exceed one year in total.
 The agreement of EPSRC must be sought in advance.
 Agreement will not be given for a break during the first or final year of the award.
 Where periods of abeyance are agreed the award will be extended by a period of time equal to the length of the break.

-Postdoctoral fellows may be allowed to interrupt their award not more than once during the period of the fellowship to spend more time on activities unsupported by EPSRC, but directly related to your fellowship (for example working overseas at another research organisation).
-Such periods of abeyance must not exceed one year in total.
+- Early and Established career (not including Senior Research Fellowships): You may interrupt your award no more than twice during the period of your fellowship to spend more time on activities unsupported by EPSRC, but directly related to your fellowship (for example working overseas at another research organisation).
+Such periods of abeyance must not exceed two years in total.
 The agreement of EPSRC must be sought in advance.
 Agreement will not be given for a break during the first or final year of the award.
 Where periods of abeyance are agreed the award will be extended by a period of time equal to the length of the break.

 Process to apply for a period of abeyance